 A pacemaker is a small, battery-operated device.
 This device senses when your heart is beating irregularly or too slowly.
 It sends a signal to your heart that makes your heart beat at the correct pace.

 Newer pacemakers weigh as little as 1 ounce (28 grams).
-Most pacemakers have two parts:
+Most pacemakers have 2 parts:

 A pacemaker must be implanted under the skin.
 This procedure takes about 1 hour in most cases.
 You will be given a sedative to help you relax.
 You will be awake during the procedure.